GraniteWMS/GraniteDocs/docs/scheduler/manual.md

 0 08-17/2 * * 1-5
 ```

-To use a CRON expression on your job, set your IntervalFormat to CRON and put your expression (with spaces) in the Interval field.
+To use a CRON expression on your job, set your `IntervalFormat` to CRON and put your expression (with spaces) in the `Interval` field.
 For example:

 | ID | isActive | JobName |	JobDescription | Type |	StoredProcedure | Interval | IntervalFormat | Status | LastExecutionTime | LastExecutionResult | AuditDate | AuditUser |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 1 | True | SendMondayReport | Job to send reports | EMAIL | EmailExample | 30 09 * * 1 | CRON | NULL | NULL | NULL | 2022-05-23 08:35:50.427 | 0 |

-There are lots of different implementations of CRON expressions, as every piece of software has slightly different needs.
-That said, the basics will work fine with the implementation we are using

-If you've found something on Google there is no guarantee it is going to work, especially if it is using non standard tags.

-I've had success using [https://crontab.guru/](https://crontab.guru/) to work out the CRON expression that I want to use.
+**`Take Note`** There are different implementations of CRON syntax, some have special tags that are not usable outside of that specific software.

-Your best bet is to use crontab.guru to work out an expression that works for you while avoiding any tags marked as non-standard
+Your best bet is to use [https://crontab.guru/](https://crontab.guru/) to work out an expression that works for you while avoiding any tags marked as non-standard

 Be sure to test your CRON expression before deploying!